 During the initial customer insights phase of the product market fit journey, WorldCover conducted more than twenty interviews with farmers in northern Ghana in order to gauge the challenges that farmers faced in their daily and seasonal work.
-Along with standardized demographic data gathering, the problem-interview questions were deliberately open ended to allow for freedom of response.
+Along with standardized demographic data gathering, the problem-interview questions were deliberately open-ended to allow for freedom of response.
 The answers all oriented around the instability of the rains, whether the issue was drought directly, access to finance, paying for school fees, or the ability to buy fertilizer.

 This understanding of the customer base demographics and insights allowed for the following findings:

-- Only 20% of customers are literate
+Only 20 percent of customers are literate

-- Frequent communication is important to maintaining trust
+Frequent communication is important for maintaining trust

-- Group A: Those who have a phone and are literate in English or French
+Group A: Those who have a phone and are literate in English or French

-- Group B: Those who have a phone and are illiterate
+Group B: Those who have a phone and are illiterate

-- Group C: Those without a phone
+Group C: Those without a phone

-Communications Lean Experiment 1
+Communications lean experiment 1

 “In an ideal world, we leave a control group for a specified amount of time to measure effects over the term.
 None of the projects really get implemented that cleanly, but we aim for that.”